cheshyre/masters-thesis/README.md

 I will attempt to use [a variant of semantic versioning for documents](https://semverdoc.org/) (see also the original [semantic versioning](https://semver.org/)) to keep track of versions for the documents.
-The repository will be given a version number with 3 integers, MAJOR.MINOR.PATCH.
+Each document in the repository will be given a version number with 3 integers, MAJOR.MINOR.PATCH.
 Before submission of the defense version the documents, the version number changes should be interpreted as follows: